-SAS 10k or near line disk drives are suitable for archive data, or for backup as last-storage-pool.
+Near line HDD (NL HDD) are suitable for archive data, or for backup as last-storage-pool.

 7.2 NSE Considerations

 SAP HANA Native Storage Extension (NSE) is an SAP HANA feature to keep so called warm data on disk instead of loading it into memory.
 NSE enabled data is loaded on demand only.